ugm616/undoku/README.md

 # UnDoku

+---

+## About the Puzzle

+UnDoku was created to blend the clean, logical purity of classic Sudoku with the directional clue logic found in certain sum‑based puzzles.
+The aim is to offer a challenge that is **minimalist in presentation** yet **rich in deduction**, where every clue is purposeful and the path to the solution is human‑solvable without guessing.
+Directional arrow clues provide immediate visual context, encouraging solvers to think spatially as well as numerically.

+Whether you are a casual player or a seasoned logic enthusiast, UnDoku rewards both methodical reasoning and creative leaps.

+---

 **UnDoku** is a web‑based logic puzzle game inspired by Sudoku — but with a twist.

 In UnDoku, you still need to place each digit exactly once per row and column, but directional sum clues add an extra layer of challenge.
 Tiny arrow‑boxes in the grid point in a direction; the number shown equals the sum of all digits along that ray (excluding the clue cell itself).